Dumboiroy/tp/docs/UserGuide.md

 ```
 Appointment with NAME deleted.
 ```
-The appointment with the same ID specifed in the command, is deleted.
+where the appointment with the same ID specified in the command is deleted.

+The image below shows how it should look like when you execute the command:
+`link -d id/06caace`

 ![img.png](images/UI/DeleteAppointment.png)